transloadit/uppy/website/src/docs/audio.md

 ### `id: 'Audio'`

 A unique identifier for this plugin.
-It defaults to `'Webcam'`.
+It defaults to `'Audio'`.

 ### `target: null`